grzesiek-galezowski/tdd-ebook/manuscript/120_What_is_the_scope_of_a_Statement_in_TDD.md

 class levels, since such Statement can span multiple classes and multiple methods.
 This is only partially true.
 That is because e.g.
-Statements with method scope can span multiple behaviors (which, by the way, is a sign of poorly written Statement).
-Let us take a look at an
+Statements with method scope can span multiple behaviors (which, by the way, is a sign of poorly written Statement). let's take a look at an
 example:

 ```csharp